Edgar Pary

-Edgar Pary Chambi is a Bolivian politician and university professor serving as minister of education since 2021.
+Edgar Pary Chambi is a Bolivian politician and university professor who served as minister of education between 2021 and 2025.
 A member of the Movement for Socialism, he previously served as the general director of higher education, technological, linguistic, and artistic techniques within the Ministry of Education and was the department director of education in Potosí from 2011 to 2012.

 Early life and career

 Edgar Pary was born in Caiza "D", Potosí, where he graduated as a teacher from the local normal school.
 A member of the Movement for Socialism (MAS-IPSP), he was noted as being politically oriented towards the hard wing of the party.
 In particular, he held close relations with former mining minister César Navarro, former deputy Víctor Borda, as well as former foreign minister Diego Pary Rodríguez, with whom he also holds familial ties.
 Between 2011 and 2012, Pary served as the departmental director of education in Potosí before joining the Ministry of Education as the general director of higher education, technological, linguistic, and artistic techniques during the administration of Roberto Aguilar.

 On 6 July 2021, during the administration of Adrián Quelca, Pary filed a lawsuit against the minister for breach of duties concerning an exam trafficking scandal that ultimately culminated in Quelca's resignation on 12 November.
 In the interim, between presenting his resignation and its formal acceptance by President Luis Arce, Quelca —viewing Pary as his likely successor— filed an administrative and criminal proceeding against him.
 The complaint alleged that Pary, who at the time was in the process of applying to be deputy director of higher education in Tarija, did not meet the teaching qualifications to hold the position.
 The Prosecutor's Office quickly dismissed the motion after Pary presented evidence that he had been a professor in Potosí for six years.